coderbunker/energy-monitor/README.md

 ### Measurement of three phase cable

 Every single wire needs to be measured separately, because of the 120° offset to each other.
-Measuring all wires together would lead to a total current, which isn't an Addition of all single currents together (It is, but there are negative currents, which the circuit can't measure).
-Below is a table consisting of measurements of each wire.
+Measuring all wires together would lead to a total current, which isn't an Addition of all single currents together.
+Below is able consisting of measurements of each wire.

 | Cable ColorThickness | Current IP1 | Voltage U1 (Arduino) | Voltage (UP1\_calc) calculated with current IP1 | Measurement-resistor Rm | Voltage Arduino(U1: UP1\_calc) |
 |:--------------------:|:-----------:|:--------------------:|:-----------------------------------------------:|:-----------------------:|:------------------------------:|